rkafrawi/RDS_Vis_v1_1/DNAnexus_deploy/Readme.md

 docker save <image_name> | gzip > <image_name>.tar.gz
 ```

 After building the tarball, make a new directory within the project to contain your docker images.
 Navigate to the new subdirectory and upload your tarball.
+Enter the following commands in the CLI:

 ```
-dx mkdir <Name>
+dx mkdir <Dir_Name>
-dx cd <Name>
+dx cd <Dir_Name>
 dx upload <image_name>.tar.gz
 ```